learn through suffering C language learn through suffering

 Solution 2-1

-The third argument of the sum function is declared as a variable of type pointer.
+The third argument of the sum function is declared as a pointer-type variable,

 Solution 3-1